ROCm/HIP/docs/understand/programming_model.rst

 and return the results for further processing in the host application.

 These asynchronous activities call for stream management strategies.
-In the case of the single stream, the only management would be the synchronization of the stream when the work was complete.
+In the case of the single stream, the only management would be the stream synchronization when the work was complete.
 However, with multiple streams you have overlapping execution of operations and synchronization becomes more complex, as shown in the variations of the example in `Programmatic dependent launch and synchronization <../how-to/hip_runtime_api/asynchronous.html#programmatic-dependent-launch-and-synchronization>`_.
-You need to manage the activities of each stream, evaluating the availability of results, evaluate the critical path of the tasks, allocate resources on the hardware, and manage the execution order.
+You need to manage each stream's activities, evaluate the availability of results, evaluate the critical path of the tasks, allocate resources on the hardware, and manage the execution order.

 Multi-GPU and load balancing
 ----------------------------